MoWafy001/Resume-Creator-Script/README.md

 ```
 or pip3 for python3

-# Run
+# Usage
-1. Add the data you want to display in the resume to `vars.yaml`
+1. Add the data you want to display in the resume to `vars.yaml` or the YAML file you want to use.
+Some fields are requried and some aren't, depending on the template.

+Look in the `yamls` directory for examples.

 ```yaml
 template: Compact